Overview

 Paris, the capital and most populous city of France, is a global center for art, fashion, gastronomy, and culture.
 Often referred to as "The City of Light" (La Ville Lumière), it is one of the world's most visited cities, with iconic landmarks including the Eiffel Tower, Louvre Museum, Notre-Dame Cathedral, and Montmartre.

 Located in the north-central part of France, Paris lies on the Seine River.
 The city has a rich history dating back to the 3rd century BCE when it was a Roman settlement called Lutetia.
-Today, it is a major European city and a global hub for business and finance.
+Over the centuries, it evolved from a small Gallo-Roman town to the cultural and political heart of France, playing a pivotal role in European history through revolutions, artistic movements, and intellectual developments.

 Top Attractions